 For Single IP Management, switches are separate entities that share a common IP address.
 Therefore, Layer 2 and Layer 3 functions CANNOT be shared among switches in the Single IP group.
 The purpose of the Single IP Management function is to share firmware and configuration files among switches within the Single IP Group.
-To have similar configurations on switches within the Single IP Group using the Configuration File Backup/Restore window located under the the Single IP heading on the switch, and described later in this section.
+To have similar configurations on switches within the Single IP Group, users can upload identical configuration files to the Single IP Group using the Configuration File Backup/Restore window located under the the Single IP heading on the switch, and described later in this section.
 Once this file is entered and uploaded to switches within the group, most configurations should be the same for the switches in the Single IP Group.